sey/sublime-solium-gutter/README.md

 WARNING: This is an __alpha__ version.

 - It uses some hardcoded value.
 The rules for linting are coming from inside the package.
-- It has not been tested on Windows and Linux (but it should work on Linux as is).
 - It has not been tested with Sublime Text 2.
 - It has no preferences/settings.
 - It runs the Solium linter when you save.